sashinpivotal/dsa-java-review-doc/README.md

-# dsa-java-review
+# java-review

-The goal of this 1-day lab is to review and exercise basic yet
+The goal of this lab is to review and exercise basic yet
-essential Java concepts and features for the DS&A students.
+essential Java concepts and features.

 -  [Lab step 1 - Java class and objects and Testing](#lab-step-1---java-class-and-objects-and-testing-45-minutes)
 -  [Lab Step 2 - Composition and Inheritance](#lab-step-2---composition-and-inheritance-30-minutes)